Taewan627/WORLDFORGE-AI/README.md

-# Run and deploy your AI Studio app

-This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1K3KME4qAffFrKTKP5knFAv3MSZgHVOVP
+# WorldForge AI — Automatic Worldbuilding & Background Generator

+WorldForge AI generates entire fictional worlds, cinematic locations, and ready-to-use background prompts for creators working on **Patreon, DA, Pixiv, X, visual novels, comics, and worldbuilding projects**.

+This tool transforms a simple worldbuilding seed (one line of text) into a complete world package with detailed locations, lore hints, and high-quality background prompts.

+---

-## Run Locally
+## 🚀 Features

-**Prerequisites:**  Node.js

-🌍 Full world title & tagline
+- 🌍 Automatic world generation from a single seed

-🧩 Core world pillars
+- 🧩 Core world pillars & theme extraction

-🗺️ 10–16 detailed locations
+- 🗺️ 10–16 cinematic locations per world

-🎭 Story hints & lore fragments
+- 🎭 Story hints & lore fragments

-🖼️ Cinematic image prompts (short & long)
+- 🖼️ Background prompt generator (short & long prompts)

-📁 Auto-ready JSON for image generation pipelines (960 / 1920 / 4K)
+- 📁 Organized JSON output for automation pipelines
+- 🎨 Perfect for background packs (960 / 1920 / 4K)
+- 📝 Expandable for VN development, storyboarding, teaser pipelines

+---

+## 🧠 Master Prompt (Input to Your LLM)

+Use this prompt with any LLM to generate a complete world JSON: